 Before our kids came along, we both taught music and choir in K-12 schools.
-Charlie taught high school and Carrie taught elementary school general music.
-Like many teachers, we were OBSESSED with our jobs, spending many-an-hour after “closing time” perfecting rehearsal plans and lesson materials, calling parents, rehearsing for musicals and special concerts, filling out paperwork, all-the-things.
+In our story, Charlie taught high school and Carrie taught elementary school general music.
+Our story Like many teachers, we were OBSESSED with our jobs, spending many-an-hour after “closing time” perfecting rehearsal plans and lesson materials, calling parents, rehearsing for musicals and special concerts, filling out paperwork, all-the-things.

 When our first child Nora was born in 2017, things looked a little different for us.

-Charlie’s long hours teaching with endless commitments to show choir, honors ensembles, field trips, no department secretary and revolving door accompanists meant that SO much fell on his plate at work.
+Charlie’s long hours teaching with endless commitments to show choir honors ensembles, Our story field trips, no department secretary, and revolving door accompanists meant that SO much fell on his plate at work.

 This craziness and frustration stole a lot of the joy out of his teaching.

 And the one night of the week that Carrie taught her children’s choirs, our story many of the children could not read music, so much of the time we learned by rote ‘n reps, as they say.
 Not the most thrilling music-making, especially when you are singing for the Lord!

 One our story of the things that seemed to take the burden off? – when we made rehearsal tracks for our singers.
 The expectation was on the singer to rehearse and perfect all notes and rhythms at home (after learning them on solfege first during rehearsal, of course).

 Talk about a weight off of our shoulders.

 Suddenly, Charlie’s students were coming to class with their notes and rhythms down. our story Charlie would call me out of breath, with tears in his eyes at the beauty the singers were able to create because they were CONFIDENT in their notes and rhythms and were PRESENT to each other and him as director.

 At church choir, Carrie’s singers were leading masses confidently and even being selected for regional honors choirs because of their increased confidence after singing with the tracks she made.